Water, Sanitation and Hygiene (WASH)

 Millions of children go to schools with no drinking water, no toilets and no soap for handwashing, making learning difficult – with devastating consequences for their future.

-Nearly half of all schools do not have basic hygiene services, with1 in 3 lacking basic sanitation and water.
+Nearly half of all schools do not have basic hygiene services, with1 in 3 primary schools lacking basic sanitation and water.
 Children who cannot wash their hands face a greater risk of infection and diarrhoeal disease than those who can, putting them at risk of missing more school days.

 UNICEF supports over 100 countries in establishing and rehabilitating WASH facilities in schools.
 We help governments develop strategies and standards, create or improve monitoring systems to track and report progress, and review budgets and coordination efforts for greater efficiency.